alex-fdr/three-game-components/README.md

 ```

 ## Tweens Component
-A component is based on tween.js library, makes tween's creation, deletion and update simple and unified.
+This component is based on tween.js library, makes tween's creation, deletion and update simple and unified.

 ```javascript
 import { tweens } from '@alexfdr/three-game-components/tweens';